 Your son did his science fair project on corn (and it’s properties AFTER it passes through our system) so what do with the board afterward?

-As much as you would love to keep these tri fold masterpieces, and use them in your home décor, who wouldn’t love to see what happens to their corn after they eat it, you may need an alternate use.
-You know, just in case you want to reuse it instead of framing it for your dining room.
+As much as you would love to keep these tri-fold masterpieces, and use them in your home décor, who wouldn’t love to see what happens to their corn after they eat it, you may need an alternate use.

 TRUE STORY – When our kids were younger, we taped their art on our kitchen cabinets.
 The fridge was not going to possibly hold all the goodness these kids could produce.
-And just in case you think we are such awesome parents, the cabinets were really old and could use all the help they could get.
-Anyways, if they wanted something up on the cabinets they had to choose which item to take down.
+If the kids wanted something up on the cabinets they had to choose an item to take down.
 One day our oldest looked around and said, “Can’t we hang this up on our living room wall?
 We have a lot of space out there.”
 He did NOT want to remove a previous masterpiece.
 But truth be told, we didn’t have a lot of space unless we were going to go for a hoarder look.
-But he would have loved the idea of hanging his project boards in our dining room. lol
+But he would have loved the idea of hanging his project boards in our living room. lol

 *This post contains affiliate links to show like or similar products used.
 You can read our full disclosure policy here.